sassoftware/saspy/_sources/getting-started.rst.txt

 Evaluating model diagnostics
 ============================
 Perhaps the most important part of modeling is evaluating the quality of the model.
-SASPy makes this very easy by leverging the rich graphical and tabular output of `SAS ODS <http://support.sas.com/rnd/base/ods/>`_.
+This is made very easy by leveraging the rich graphical and tabular output of `SAS ODS <http://support.sas.com/rnd/base/ods/>`_.

-The output of a model in SASPy is a :any:`SASresults` object.
+The output of a model in is a :any:`SASresults` object.
 It contains all the ODS tables and graphics that were produced by the SAS procedure.
 You can see all the available objects by using ``dir()`` or tab-complete on the object.